BiggestLittleFC/biggestlittlefc.github.io/artshow.md

 ## Opening Gala

-This year, we will host an **opening gala**, *with wine and cheese*, where you can peruse the art gallery and make your initial bids.
+This year, we will host an **opening gala**, *with wine and cheese*, where you can peruse the art gallery, make your initial bids, and socialize with some of the artists on display.
 Please join us!
-Patrons may enter at 2pm, Sponsors at 2:30pm, on Friday.
+Patrons enter at 2pm, Sponsors at 2:30pm, on Friday.
 </div>
 </div>